Blog

 Kandy Zoom Head Shot

 April is National Volunteer Month!
-Recently we spoke with Kandy Lazell, Program Director for the RSVP program at Catholic Social Services of Washtenaw County.
+Recently we spoke with Kandy Lazell, Program Director for the RSVP program at Catholic Charities Washtenaw County.
 The RSVP program helps volunteers find meaning through service throughout the county.

 Ahead of the Curve: If you had to give an “elevator speech” about what your organization does, how would you describe it?